jengine02/simulate-and-recover/README.md

 ## Results
 I struggled a lot with the premise of the assignment and spent much time figuring out the formatting of my files.
 I was able to use the documentation from the class and different libraries to help me figure out calculations.
 I learned about the importance of research and trial and error.
 Organization of the testing files helped a lot in error finding and also being able to go step by step using Jupyter as a basis helped a lot.
 I was able to get my code to go through each equation and output the bias and squared errors.
-Through the process, finding out how I can submit a
+Through the process, I found out how I can plot the averages of b and b^2.
+Fromt he data, it seems that bias value tends to be negative, and squared error tends to be positive, except in the case for t.
+The average bias is within 3 values from 0, which is not too bad, but does not ensure complete reliance on the random generation.
+In addition, the squared error tends to be

 ## Credits
+- Learnings from Joachim Vandekerckhove
 - Use of ChatGPT to debug and run tests for code
+- Use of Github Copilot during debugging process